Hard Drive Not Detected

-Is your computer not recognizing your hard drive, or the BIOS not detecting the disks at all?
+Is your computer not recognizing your hard drive, or getting a hard disk not detected error the BIOS not detecting the disks at all?

 Is it the computer, cables, or something else behind your external hard drive not showing up anymore?
 Is it a hard drive problem, or something else unrelated?

 When you have an internal or external hard drive not recognized anymore, the most important thing you can do is correctly diagnose the problem.

 If you do not know how to do this, then you want to speak with an expert before the drive gets worse.
 SERT Data Recovery consultants are standing by to help.

 ****If your hard drive wont show up anymore and was dropped, banged, bumped, or suffered from any type of impact and is not being recognized by your computer anymore please read this page (as you will want to plug that device in anymore until a data recovery expert can look at it).